From a translation booth in Las Vegas to a regulated-finance design system

 When you're the only designer for five products, you can't be a designer who does screens.
 You have to be a designer who does systems.
 I shifted almost all of my time into:

-• Component governance.
-I ran a monthly audit of the Figma library — which components were being used, which were decaying, which were being misused by engineers.
-I rewrote the component documentation from "how to implement" to "when to use and when not to use," because the misuse rate dropped from around 30% to under 8% once the docs focused on intent rather than code.
+- Component governance.
+I ran a monthly audit of the Figma library — which components were used, which were decaying, which were being misused by engineers.
+I rewrote the documentation from "how to implement" to "when to use and when not to use," and the misuse rate dropped from around 30% to under 8% once the docs focused on intent rather than code.

-• Handoff infrastructure.
+- Handoff infrastructure.
 With a three-hour overlap window between Sydney and Taipei, I couldn't rely on real-time conversations.
-Every Figma spec got dual-language annotations (English design rationale, Mandarin implementation notes), and engineering misreads — the moments when something shipped wrong because the intent wasn't clear — dropped from roughly weekly to roughly monthly.
+Every Figma spec got dual-language annotations (English design rationale, Mandarin implementation notes), and engineering misreads dropped from roughly weekly to roughly monthly.

-• Self-service enablement.
-When I did hire designers again (three of them, at different points over these years), I needed them to ramp to their first independent contribution in two weeks, not two months.
+- Self-service enablement.
+When I did hire designers again (three of them, at different points), I needed them to ramp to their first independent contribution in two weeks, not two months.
 That forced me to document the system the way I'd document an API — with examples, constraints, and failure modes, not just pretty Figma files.

 The design I got wrong